s-maurya00/CSV_Combiner/README.md

 ### License
-- Git-Ninja is released under the MIT License.
+- This project is licensed under the MIT License.